DomosHaidou/amgr.dev/src/content/essays/software-engineering.md

 # Knowledge Areas

-According to the [Software Engineering Body of Knowledge (SWEBOK)](https://en.wikipedia.org/wiki/Software_Engineering_Body_of_Knowledge) standard the following are the recognized knowledge areas within the field of software engineering:
+According to the [Software Engineering Body of Knowledge (SWEBOK)](https://en.wikipedia.org/wiki/Software_Engineering_Body_of_Knowledge) standard, the following are the recognized knowledge areas within the field of software engineering:

 ## 1. Software Requirements